 Fall means pumpkin spice season, and (like most things) you want your dog to join in on the fun.

-So, you might be wondering if your dog can have pumpkin spice, which usually contains a mix of cinnamon, nutmeg, ginger, cloves and allspice.
+So, you might be wondering: Can dogs have pumpkin spice, which is made up of a mix of cinnamon, nutmeg, ginger, cloves and allspice?

 Pumpkin spice can actually be toxic for pups in large quantities, so you should keep it away from your dog.